wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Juggernaut.md

 SYNERGIES:
 Acclimate: Upgrade a slot with "Heal/block more here.
-Downgrade when you slot a non-combat skill here" Iron Fist: When you use the same slot for the same type last turn, upgrade the slot with "lower STA costs" until you stop Steel Yourself: Gain DEF until you rest
+Downgrade when you slot a non-combat skill here"
+Hammer: Attack.
+Upgrade this slot with "Gain ATK/DEF here until you don't slot a combat skill here" Iron Skin: Forget a skill to gain permanent DEF
+Steel Yourself: Gain DEF until you rest
 Mirror Shield: Block.
 This turn, enemies take damage you block
 Entrench: Block.
 Next turn, block